Welthungerhilfe/ChildGrowthMonitor/README.md

 #### Authentication

-Users can authenticate themselves via username and password or Google OAuth.
+Users can authenticate themselves via username and password.
 This enables access to download the latest neural network and upload data to Firebase Storage and Database.

 #### User Flow